raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

 --- task ---

-If your chassis is not very strong or is quite flexible, it is worth sticking a bit of stronger board where the motors are going to be attached to keep everything steady.
+If your chassis is not very strong or is too flexible then it is worth sticking a bit of stronger board where the motors are going to be attached to keep everything steady.

-<b>Note:</b> this partly depends on whether you are making something you want to last or just a really quick prototype.

 ![Cardboard support for motors](images/makeBuggy_motorSupport.png)